negrel/allelua/README.md

 end)
 ```

-starts a new goroutine running
+starts a new coroutine running

 ```lua
 f(x, y, z)
 ```

-A goroutine is a lightweight thread managed by the `allelua` runtime.
+A coroutine is a lightweight thread managed by the `allelua` runtime.
 But unlike,
 Go's goroutine, they can only be spawned in `coroutine.nursery()` function.
 Also
 when `coroutine.nursery()` returns, all goroutines have finished to execute.
+This
+prevents leaking routine.

 Here is an example proving that goroutines runs concurrently: